How to Build a Visual Identity: A 5-Step Guide for Beginners

 → Download Brand Guideline Example

-Why would I need a visual identity?
+Why do you need a visual identity?

 Step 1: Get inspired